The Worship Song Compass

 Why Score Worship Songs?

-While evaluating or "scoring" worship songs may seem controversial or even distasteful, this is not intended to unjustly criticise.
+While evaluating or "scoring" worship songs may seem controversial, this is not intended to unjustly criticise.
 The goal is to ask: Is this song helpful for the gathered church to sing?
 Worship is a spiritual act (John 4:23-24) and scoring songs based on a set of objective criteria can't fully take that into account.
-Nevertheless, I hope and pray that this small resource can aid you in selecting songs that are suitable for congregational church worship, highly biblically accurate, theologically rich, broadly God-centred, and singable for the average person (1 Corinthians 14:15, Colossians 3:16).
+Context also matters - you will also want different types of songs for different parts of your service.
+So there's no guarantee that a song that receives a slightly higher rating is definitively "better" than another song.

 The Caveat: Weightings